 Neutrino oscillation

-The particle-wave nature of the neutrino is the root cause for spin oscillation.
+The particle-wave nature of the neutrino is the root cause of spin oscillation.

-Naked neutrinos have left-handed chirality by preference but can oscillate from anti-clockwise to clockwise.
-Therefore, the spin of a neutrino is not a fixed property.
-The spin can oscillate due to interference.
+Naked neutrinos have a preference for left-handed chirality but can oscillate between left-handed and right-handed spins.
+This indicates that the spin of a neutrino is not a fixed property and can change due to interference.

 Wikipedia: